mellymello/CPA_Client_Java/README.md

 # CPA_Client_Java
-Client Implementation in Java for CPA
+Library Implementation and Client Implementation in Java for CPA protocol

+For more information see : https://tech.ebu.ch/cpa